 Click “Computer” then Go to File > Export > type the File name as Registry back and click on Save.
 Then go to:

-Under Add-in key you’ll find the List of add-ins.
+Under Addins key, you’ll find the list of add-ins.
 To remove the simply highlight the one Right Click on it and Delete.

-Sometime it’s the PST that can cause the outlook to crash.
-If can cause to crash due to a improper shutdown of Outlook, sometime the PST size is huge like around 2 or 3 GB it time to use a new PST for better performance of Outlook.
+Sometimes it’s the corrupt PST file or a corrupt Profile that can cause Outlook to crash.
+If it can cause a crash due to an improper shutdown of Outlook – sometimes the PST size is huge like around 2 or 3 GB – then it is time to use a new PST for better performance of Outlook.

-Microsoft Outlook has a inbuilt Tool called “SCANPST.exe” using that program you can scan and repair issues with PST.
+Microsoft Outlook has an inbuilt Tool called “SCANPST.exe” using that program you can scan and repair issues with PST.

-Most of the times corrupt Profile can use Outlook not to open or error message etc. To test that you could try creating a new Outlook Profile.
+Most of the time, corrupt Profile can use Outlook not to open or error message, etc. To test that, you could try creating a new Outlook Profile.

-Then Select Add and type a new Name for Profile then setup the E-mail account and click Finish.
-Then under “Always use this Profile” Select new profile name and Click OK.
+Then Select Add and type a new Name for Profile.
+Then set up the E-mail account and click Finish.
+Then under “Always use this Profile,” Select a new profile name and Click OK.
 Then open Outlook and test it.

-If that works then you have to move your old PST that has all the E-mails to new Outlook Profile.
+If that works, then you have to move your old PST that has all the E-mails to a new Outlook Profile.
 Go to Control Panel > Mail > E-mail Account, and Select the Data tab.